one-among-us/data/people/MioCardMeow/page.en.md

 '${path}/photos/photo7.jpg',
 ]} />

 She knew how to use Tarot for divination.
-Although according to her friends, it seems that she often got "bad results" in divination.
+Although according to her friends, it seems that she often got bad predictions in divination.

-SugarMeow said, in fact, MioCardMeow was a clingy girl.
-It was a pity that she cannot accompany her more due to studies.
+SugarMeow said, in fact, MioCardMeow was in fact a clingy girl.
+It was a pity that she couldn't be with her more due to her studies.

 ## Departure

-The unfriendly family environment and negative impact of long-term medication (pituitary adenoma) gave rise to her thoughts of suicide.
+Her hostile family and negative impact of long-term medication (pituitary adenoma) gave rise to her suicidal thoughts.
 She passed away after an unsuccessful resuscitation.

-Her departure was reported by [Miao Xiao Bai](https://twitter.com/pizyj/status/1492928433172582400?s=21) on Feburary 14th 2022.
+Her departure was reported by [Miao Xiao Bai](https://twitter.com/pizyj/status/1492928433172582400?s=21) on Feburary 14th, 2022.

 ## After Her Leaving